Chair & CEO

 Note 3.Expenses include interest and exclude the non-cash items of depreciation and amortization.

 Note 4.
-Capital includes the expansion of the Airport Terminal Building, additional passenger loading bridges, the expansion of the hold bag screening system and the rehabilitation of apron II and various taxiways.
+Capital includes the expansion of the Airport Terminal Building, additional passenger loading bridges, the expansion of the hold bag screening system and the rehabilitation of apron II.